IEEE 802.1aq: Protocol extensions

-IS-IS Hello (IIH) Protocol Extensions
+IS-IS Hello (IIH) protocol extensions

 802.1aq has been designed to operate in parallel with other network layer protocols such as IPv4 and IPv6; therefore, failure of two nodes to establish an SPB adjacency will not cause network layer protocols to also reject an adjacency.
-802.1aq has been assigned the Network Layer Protocol ID (NLPID) value 0xC1, as per RFC 6328, and is used by SPB Bridges to indicate their ability to form adjacencies and operate as part of a 802.1aq domain.
-802.1aq frames flow on adjacencies that advertise this NLPID in both directions, and nodes regard an adjacency that has not advertised in both directions as non-existent (infinite link metric).
+RFC 6328 assigns 802.1aq the Network Layer Protocol ID (NLPID) value 0xC1.
+This NLPID is used by SPB Bridges to indicate their ability to form adjacencies and operate as part of an 802.1aq domain.
+802.1aq frames flow on adjacencies that advertise this NLPID in both directions, and nodes regard an adjacency that has not been advertised in both directions as non-existent (with infinite link metric).
 802.1aq augments the normal IIH PDU with three new TLVs, which like all other SPB TLVs, travel within Multi-Topology TLVs, therefore allowing multiple logical instances of SPB within a single IS-IS protocol instance.

 SPB can use many VIDs, agreeing on which VIDs are used for which purposes.
-The IIH PDUs carry a digest of all the used VIDs, referred to as the Multiple Spanning Tree Configuration TLV which uses a common and compact encoding reused from 802.1Q.
+The IIH PDUs carry a digest of all the used VIDs, referred to as the Multiple Spanning Tree Configuration TLV which uses a common and compact encoding reused from IEEE 802.1Q.

 For the purposes of loop prevention SPB neighbors may also support a mechanism to verify that the contents of their topology databases are synchronized.
 Exchanging digests of SPB topology information, using the optional SPB-Digest sub-TLV, allows nodes to compare information and take specific action where a mismatch in topology is indicated.

-Finally, SPB needs to know which Shortest Path Tree (SPT) sets are being used by which VIDs, and this is carried in the Base VLAN Identifiers TLV.
+Finally, SPB needs to know which shortest path tree (SPT) sets are being used by which VIDs, and this is carried in the Base VLAN Identifiers TLV.

-Node Information Extensions
+Node information extensions

 All SPB nodal information extensions travel within a new Multi-Topology (MT) capability TLV.
 There can be one or many MT-Capability TLVs present, depending on the amount of information that needs to be carried.

-The SPB Instance sub-TLV gives the Shortest Path Source ID (SPSourceID) for this node/topology instance.
-This used in the formation of Multicast Destination Addresses (DAs) for frames originating from this node/instance.
+The SPB Instance sub-TLV gives the Shortest Path Source ID (SPSourceID) for this node or topology instance.
+This is used in the formation of multicast destination addresses (DAs) for frames originating from this node or instance.

-There are multiple ECT algorithms defined for SPB; however, for the future, additional algorithms may be defined, including but not limited to ECMP- or hash-based behaviors and (*,G) Multicast trees.
+There are multiple ECT algorithms defined for SPB and additional algorithms may be defined in the future including but not limited to ECMP- or hash-based behaviors and (*,G) Multicast trees.
 These algorithms will use this optional TLV to define new algorithm parametric data.
-For tie-breaking parameters, there are two broad classes of algorithm, one that uses nodal data to break ties and one that uses link data to break ties.
+For tie-breaking parameters, there are two broad classes of algorithms, one that uses nodal data to break ties and one that uses link data to break ties.
 The SPB Instance Opaque Equal cost Tree Algorithm TLV is used to associate opaque tie-breaking data with a node.